Riband/hunoc/README.md

 * hexo: 3.8.0
 * node: 10.15.1 / 11.8.0
-* Browsers: Firefox/Chrome/Edge/IE 11
+* Browsers: Firefox/Chrome/Edge/IE 11/IE 10
 * Plugins: hexo-all-minifier,hexo-deploy

 ## Suggestions

 * Use hexo-all-minifier(Plugin)
 * If you want to keep up-to-date,you need to know:
-    This theme DO NOT obey Semantic Versioning now(AT LEAST before 1.0.0) This theme DO NOT update regularly
+    This theme DO NOT obey Semantic Versioning now This theme DO NOT update regularly
-* vssue and gitalk are recommended.
+* Vssue and gitalk are recommended.

 ## Picture Authors